ianepreston/blog/posts/2023-02-24-k8s-the-hard-way.md

 and work through this guide in the hope that it will improve my understanding of the setup.

 # Provisioning compute

+All the terraform code for the provisioning can be found [here](https://github.com/ianepreston/scratch/tree/main/k8s-the-hard-way/pve-terraform).

 Almost immediately I'm deviating from the guide because it expects me to deploy things in google cloud, and instead I'm going to do it on my local network.
 I don't expect this